John Dewey High School: Academics

+John Dewey High School used to have an innovative educational model designed to mirror that of a college experience.
+It has since become more of a traditional school, while still offering specialized electives and CTE programs within six academies/small learning communities: Arts, Business & Hospitality, Law, Pre-Med, STEM, and Teaching & Learning.

-Each academic year is currently split into four cycles.
-In order to graduate, students must pass a certain number of classes in each department.
-For example, each student must take 16 cycles of English: 8 literature classes, 4 writing classes, 2 communication classes, and 2 electives.
-For Social Studies, each student must take 16 cycles of classes.
-Students need 8 global history courses, 4 American history, 2 economic classes, and 2 government classes.
-Mathematics requires 12 cycles, and each student must complete Math A. The Science Department requires students to take 12 cycles of classes.
-The foreign language options are Spanish and Chinese.
-When a student chooses a preferred language, the course must be taken for either for 4 or 12 cycles.
+Each academic year was split into four cycles.
+In order to graduate, students had to pass a certain number of classes in each department.
+For example, each student needed to take 16 cycles of English: 8 literature classes, 4 writing classes, 2 communication classes, and 2 electives.
+For Social Studies, each student had to take 16 cycles of classes.
+Students needed 8 global history courses, 4 American history, 2 economic classes, and 2 government classes.
+Mathematics required 12 cycles, and each student needed to complete Math A. The Science Department required students to take 12 cycles of classes.
+The foreign language options still offered today are Spanish and Chinese.
+When a student chose a preferred language, the course had to be taken for either 4 or 12 cycles.

-Art and music are important in the Dewey curriculum, a student can take photography, music, or film classes.
-Each student must take 2 cycles of each.
-As in all high school in New York City, Dewey offers health education and physical education.
-Each student must take 14 cycles of physical education and 2 cycles of health, totaling 16 cycles.
-There are also many electives and extra curricular activities, such as dance, business education, technology, home economics, and health careers and occupations.
-There is also a COOP program for senior students.
-Dewey has been credited for being a college-like high school because classes are not restricted by the students' year, and for its campus.
+Art and music were important in the Dewey curriculum, a student was able to take photography, music, or film classes.
+Each student had to take 2 cycles of each.
+As in all high schools in New York City, Dewey offers health education and physical education.
+Each student needed to take 14 cycles of physical education and 2 cycles of health, totaling 16 cycles.
+There were, and still are, many electives and extra curricular activities, such as dance, business education, technology, culinary, and health careers and occupations.
+There was also a COOP program for senior students.
+Dewey was once credited for being a college-like high school because classes were not restricted by the students' year, and for its campus.